erp12/pyshgp/docs/Instructions.rst

 string_split_at_str
 """""""""""""""""""
-Pushes 2 strings from top string being split on second string.
+Pushes all strings resulting from the second string being split on top string.

+string_split_at_char
+""""""""""""""""""""
+Pushes all strings resulting from the top `string` being split on top `char`.

 string_split_at_space